Identifying Nonlinear Dynamics with High Confidence from Sparse Data: Combinatorial Conley Theory and the Characterization of Dynamics

 \section{Combinatorial Conley Theory and the Characterization of Dynamics}

 There are three essential components of combinatorial Conley theory: a finite combinatorial representation of phase space via a cell complex, a combinatorial representation of dynamics via a directed graph, and homological computations.
 As described at the end of this section, the combinatorial theory is used to characterize the dynamics generated by continuous functions that are sample paths of the GP.
+To instantiate these ideas throughout this section we describe a particularly simple example that leads to bistability.